AC209a-AlzheimersProject/alzheimers-project/model_longitudinal.md

 ---
 title: Longitudinal Model
-notebook: model_longitudinal_.ipynb
+notebook: model_longitudinal.ipynb
 nav_include: 3
 ---

-## Contents
-{:.no_toc}
-*
-{: toc}

-# From baseline measurements and the time till the last visit we here try to predict disease progression in the future
+# Longitudinal Model: From measurements at the first visit and the time till the last visit we predict disease progression at the last visit

 Disease progression is defined as worsening of diagnosis on the last visit compared to the the baseline diagnosis.